yowainwright/datastructures/packages/linked-list/README.md

 ## Usage

-New Linked Lists can be created by importing the Linked List and setting them up similarily to the example below.
+New Linked Lists can be created by importing the Linked List and setting them up similarly to the example below.

 ```javascript